ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ## 1.1 Choose an application that has such characteristics as (points with "star" are not required but recommended)

-I have choosen `JetBrains Youtrack` tracker as application.
+I have chosen `JetBrains YouTrack` as the application.
 It meets all the requirements.

 ## 1.2 Get familiar with Kubernetes (k8s) and concepts.

-I got.
+Kubernetes automates deployment, scaling, and management of containerized applications, ensuring high availability and stability.
+It uses these core concepts to manage workloads efficiently across distributed systems:

+1. **Cluster**: A Kubernetes cluster is a set of nodes that run containerized applications.
+It consists of a control plane (master) and worker nodes.
+2. **Node**: A node is a machine (physical or virtual) in the cluster.
+Worker nodes run Pods, while the master node manages the cluster.
+3. **Pod**: The smallest deployable unit in Kubernetes, a Pod contains one or more containers that share storage, network, and specifications.
+4. **Deployment**: A Deployment defines the desired state for Pods and ReplicaSets, enabling declarative updates, scaling, and rollbacks.
+5. **Service**: A Service provides a stable network endpoint to access Pods, abstracting their dynamic IP addresses with a consistent DNS or IP.
+6. **ConfigMap**: ConfigMaps store configuration data as key-value pairs, allowing you to decouple configuration from container images.
+7. **Namespace**: Namespaces divide a cluster into virtual sections, enabling resource isolation and organization for teams or projects.

 ## 1.3 Install and set up the necessary tools

-I installed necessary tools using [official documentation](https://kubernetes.io/ru/docs/tasks/tools/).
+I installed the necessary tools using the [official documentation](https://kubernetes.io/ru/docs/tasks/tools/).

-`kuberctl`
+`kubectl`

 ![image](https://github.com/user-attachments/assets/47408a2d-4275-4325-b6c6-f7f829331ae8)